 Bipolar disorder is a physical illness that affects the brain.
 The exact cause is not known, but it is known that an imbalance in brain chemicals plays a role.
 Bipolar disorder also has a genetic component, meaning it can run in families.
-It's not caused by "stress" as some people think, but the course of bipolar disorder can be affected by biological and social stresses in your life.
-It is not your fault, and it is nothing to be ashamed of.
+It's not caused by stress, as some people think, but the course of bipolar disorder can be affected by biological and social stresses in your life.
+It is not your fault, and you shouldn't be ashamed.
 There are many things you can do to mange how bipolar disorder affects you.